CSC579/manet/README.md

-# Ad-hoc-network-android-based-application-for-disaster-managment-
+# Ad-hoc-network-simulation-for-disaster-managment-
-This is a course project with aim of developing an android application for disaster rescue.
+This is a course project on performance analysis of MANET using Omnet++ tool.